-66. Did your organisation act for both sides in a transaction, at any time e in 2014? □ Yes □ No 67.
-What were your organisation's main sources for client instructions estimates are expected, if you received no instructions from a particular please attempt to get the total to sum to 100%).
-Proportion of clients using each method to establish initial contact (%) Referral arrangements New clients approaching your business directly Old clients returning to use your services again Contractual arrangements with another organisation Other Please use this space to make any comments or clarifications:
+66. Did your organisation act for both sides in a transaction, at any time in 2014?

+- □ Yes -  No

+67. What were your organisation's main sources for client instructions in 2014?
+(Only approximate estimates are expected, if you received no instructions from a particular source enter a 0 beside it, and please attempt to get the total to sum to 100%).

+Proportion of clients using each method to establish initial contact (%) Referral arrangements New clients approaching your business directly Old clients returning to use your services again Contractual arrangements with another organisation Other